 - Use light coconut milk in this bread pudding to not only make it dairy-free, but to also make it super creamy and rich.
 While I typically use full fat coconut milk, the light version worked wonderfully here.

 - I used gluten-friendly bread from my local Great Harvest.
-This homemade bread would also work well, too.
+This homemade bread would also work well, too, and I have a number of other homemade gluten free breads for you to check out, too.

 - Raisins and pecans were the perfect addition for a little something extra within.
 Feel free to sub with all raisins or all nuts (walnuts would be nice) or even some diced apple.